LukeGus/Obsidian-Backup/Propulse/Things to Do/UI.md

-Enlarge Controls on Mobile and also make them look good
+Enlarge Controls on Mobile and also make them look good also make sure that the UI does not show on pc or webgl

 Make an escape menu